urbanware-org/pwned-local/README.md

 ## Details

 The [haveibeenpwned.com](https://haveibeenpwned.com/Passwords) website provides a giant password list to check for exposed passwords.
-Despite the website's privacy protections, many users are understandably reluctant to enter their passwords online.
+Despite its privacy protections, many users are understandably reluctant to enter their passwords online.

 Alternatively, the website used to provide the password list as a downloadable plain text file and *pwned-local* allows to search that list for exposed passwords offline on the local machine.